Fizi Territory: Housing and water supply

 A group of women and children gathered around a water fountain in Fizi Territory.

-Traditional round huts with thatched roofs in Kamombo village, located in the Balala-Nord groupement of the Tanganyika sector in Fizi Territory.
+Traditional round huts with thatched roofs in Kamombo village, located in the Balala-Nord groupement of the Tanganyika sector.

-Housing conditions across Fizi remain divided between rural and urban areas.
+Housing conditions remain divided between rural and urban areas.
 In villages, dwellings are largely traditional, constructed with non-durable materials and offering minimal comfort or hygiene.
 In Baraka, some modern housing exists, though many structures remain informal, built with sun-dried adobe bricks, lacking courtyards, and developed outside any formal urban planning framework.

 Access to clean water remains a critical issue.
 Most of the population relies on untreated river water for domestic and hygiene purposes, due to the absence of a centralized water distribution network.
 According to Congolese writer Maluxes Malumbe M'mangwa, neither REGIDESO (Régie de Distribution d'Eau) nor the National Service for Rural Hydraulics (SNHR) has ever implemented water infrastructure projects in the territory.
 The only access to potable water comes through NGO-led initiatives that have installed limited water supply systems in certain localities.
 However, much of the population still lacks reliable access to clean drinking water.